mbecker20/komodo/docs/deployments.md

 ## extra args

 Not all features of docker are mapped directly by monitor, only the most common.
-You can still specify any custom flags to monitor by utilizing 'extra args'.
+You can still specify any custom flags for monitor to include in the ```docker run``` command by utilizing 'extra args'.
 For example, you can enable log rotation using these two extra args:

 ```
 --log-opt max-size=10M